What are implants?

 Once firmly in place he will stitch the gum covering the implant.
 The implant is then left to heal and the bone will grow round the screw joining it permanently to the jaw.

-After a healing period, our dentist, Mr Hunter will provide you with a crown (porcelain tooth) or bridge that attaches on to the part of the screw that sits above the gum.
+After a healing period, the dentist will provide you with a crown (porcelain tooth) or bridge that attaches on to the part of the screw that sits above the gum.
 This will look like a natural tooth.
-If you have no teeth, Mr Hunter will make you a denture that clips onto your implants.
+If you have no teeth, the dentist will make you a denture that clips onto your implants